Hertha Pohl

-Hermine "Hertha" Pohl (24 July 1889 in Krappitz, Upper Silesia – 4 October 1954 in Freiburg im Breisgau) was a German writer.
+Hermine "Hertha" Pohl (24 July 1889 – 4 October 1954) was a German writer.
 She wrote twelve published books between 1922 and 1950.

 Life

 Private

 Hertha Pohl was born on 24 July 1889 in Krappitz, Upper Silesia, the daughter of a house painter and his wife.
 Together with her brother, she was raised by her grandmother, as her father's low income made it necessary for her ailing mother to work by hand to support the poor household.
 Nevertheless, the parents made it possible for their son to attend a grammar school.
 He passed on his knowledge of German literature and other fields of knowledge to his sister, who also received many fairy tales and stories from her grandmother.
 The grandmother also constantly took care of the purchase of new books.

-After her school education Pohl took a job as a reader with a highly gifted but blind lady in Breslau.
+After her school education, Pohl took a job as a reader with a highly gifted but blind lady in Breslau.
 This attempt to earn money on her own failed because she was homesick.
 Back in Krappitz she found work and income as a copyist of embroidery patterns in a small carpet factory.
-After a few years she moved to Berlin at the age of 18 to join relatives, where she learned the craft of blouse sewing and worked in a blouse tailor's shop.
+After a few years, she moved to Berlin at the age of 18 to join relatives, where she learned the craft of blouse sewing and worked in a blouse tailor's shop.
 Despite a working day of ten hours, she visited the theatre and read Reclam booklets she had saved.
 After seven years in the business, she left the blouse tailoring department and found a new job in the sewing department of a tapestry factory.
 In her comparatively undemanding work she was able to give free rein to her literary thoughts.
-In her spare time the collected stories were written down.
+In her spare time, the collected stories were written down.
 This was further encouraged by a new job in a lingerie shop.

 During the First World War in 1915 she returned early to her parents' home in Krappitz, where she devoted herself entirely to her literary work in addition to caring for her sick mother.

 In 1931 Pohl moved to Freiburg im Breisgau.
-She spent the last two years until her death on 4 October 1954 in St. Elisabethstift, an old people's home in Freiburg.
+She spent the last two years until her death on 4 October 1954 in St. Elisabethstift, an old people's home in Freiburg im Breisgau.